-Also ask your Guidance Counsellor and/or Co-op teacher about: Destination Employability Program (DEP) Specialist High Skills Major (SHSM) in Transportation or the Justice, Community Safety and Emergency Services at St. FX or one of our school boards other SHSM programs listed here.
+Also ask your Guidance Counsellor and/or Co-op teacher about: Destination Employability Program (DEP) Specialist High Skills Major (SHSM) in Transportation, Construction or the Justice, Community Safety and Emergency Services at St. FX or one of our school boards other SHSM programs listed here.

 You must find an employer who is willing to hire and train you.
 Most people apply directly to an employer, union or local committee.